axelvag/Game_Fall_Castle/README.md

 It is based on SDL2 but to use it you need to know only few very simples functions.
 The Grapic archive comes with the needed SDL part, you do not have to install SDL.
 Just unzip and enjoy !

+## PUT A NEW PROJET IN GRAPIC
+Add your directory with your cpp files in "apps" and add the path in "premake4"

 ## Note for developpers and to produce the webpages
 Compiling from the github (which is not the standard way).